 - Slide the grip back toward the end of the bar so the plastic tabs are inserted into the slots on the Counterpunch.
 You may need to push the grip back off the end of the bar a little to get them in, but not so far that the split wedges come out of the bar.
 Once the plastic tabs are fully inserted, push the assembly back onto the bar until the end of the bar is hard up against the inside groove of the Counterpunch.

 - Start with the Counterpunch level with the ground.
 Some people like them a little up, and some a little down, but most people find dead level is the best.
 Torque to 5-6Nm

 - Try to twist the Counterpunch with moderate force, as this may settle the split wedges.
 If it moves, tighten a little more until it doesn't.

 - Tap the grip collar with a rubber mallet to close any gaps between the rubber and both metal parts.

 - Torque the grip collar bolt to 2.5Nm

 - Apply a drop of chain lube to the bolt heads on the Counterpunch to prevent corrosion in wet weather.

 Having the Counterpunch too loose will actually increase the risk of bar damage under impact, especially if it's loose enough to pull out.

-If you're concerned that 5Nm is too tight for a carbon bar, the video below should put your mind at ease.
-It shows an attempt to crack the bar by overtightening well beyond 5Nm.
-This is absolutely not recommended, and 5Nm is sufficient.
+If you're concerned that 5-6Nm is too tight for a carbon bar, the video below should put your mind at ease.
+It shows an attempt to crack the bar by overtightening well beyond that torque.
+This is absolutely not recommended however.

 The video below shows how much impact force a properly installed and torqued Counterpunch can take without damaging a carbon bar.